Log-Harnack Inequality and Bismut Formula for McKean-Vlasov SDEs with Singularities in all Variables

-has been established in \cite{FYW3}, where $c>0$ is a constant and $\B_b^+(\R^d)$ is the space of positive elements in $\B_b(\R^d)$.
-This is equivalent to the entropy-cost inequality where $\Ent$ is the relative entropy, i.e. for any $\mu,\nu\in \scr P$, $\Ent(\nu|\mu):=\infty$ if $\nu$ is not absolutely continuous with respect to $\mu$, while See also \cite{HW, FYW1, FYW2} for log-Harnack inequalities with more regular $b^{(0)}$, and see \cite{Ren} for the dimension-free Harnack inequality with power.
+holds, where $\B_b^+(\R^d)$ is the space of positive elements in $\B_b(\R^d)$.
+This inequality is equivalent to the entropy-cost inequality where $\Ent$ is the relative entropy, i.e. for any $\mu,\nu\in \scr P$, $\Ent(\nu|\mu):=\infty$ if $\nu$ is not absolutely continuous with respect to $\mu$, while See also \cite{HW, RW21,FYW1} for log-Harnack inequalities with more regular $b^{(0)}$, and see \cite{Ren} for the dimension-free Harnack inequality with power.

+If furthermore $b_t^{(1)}(x,\mu)$ is $L$-differentiable in $\mu\in \scr P_k$, the following Bismut type formula has been established in \cite{FYW3} for the intrinsic derivative $D^I_\phi$ (see Definition \ref{ind} below): where $M_t^{\mu,\phi}$ is an explicit martingale.
+See \cite{BRW20, BBP,HSW, RW} for earlier results with more regular $b^{(0)}$.
+See \cite{B} for the case where $\mu=\delta_x$ is the Dirac measure at $x\in\R^d$, and see \cite{Song,T} for a less explicit Bismut formula involving in the inverse of the Malliavin matrix of the solution.

+We emphasize that existing results on log-Harnack inequality and Bismut formula for McKean-Vlasov SDEs only apply to the case with coefficients regular in the distribution variable, i.e. either $\W_2$-Lipschitz continuous or $L$-differentiable.
+The reason is that the Zvonkin transform technique \cite{AZ} used in these references only kills singularities in the time-spatial variables $(t,x)$, but not the distribution variable.

-When $b_t^{(1)}(x,\mu)$ is $L$-differentiable in $\mu\in \scr P_k$ (see Definition 3.1), the following type Bismut formula is established in \cite{FYW3}: where $M_t^{\mu,\phi}$ is an explicit martingale.
-See \cite{FYW1, RW, BRW20, HSW} for earlier results with more regular $b^{(0)}$.
-We note that a derivative estimate is presented in \cite{CR} for the heat kernel when the drift is of type $b_t(x,\mu(V))$ for some H\"{o}lder continuous function $\phi$, where $\mu(V):= \int_{\R^d} V\d\mu$.
-In this case the drift is Lipschitz continuous in distribution with respect to the distance induced by $\vv$-H\"older continuous functions for some $\vv\in (0,1)$:
+On the other hand, a derivative estimate has been presented in \cite{CR} for the heat kernel when the drift is of type $b_t(x,\mu(V))$, where $V$ is a H\"{o}lder continuous function, and $\mu(V):= \int_{\R^d} V\d\mu$.
+In this case, the drift is only Lipschitz continuous in distribution with respect to

+for some $\vv\in(0,1)$ rather than $\W_1$, and hence also has certain singularity in the distribution variable.
+This result encourages us to establish the log-Harnack inequality and Bismut formula for McKean-Vlasov SDEs with coefficients singular in all time-spatial-distribution variables.